For Contact Information click here or call toll free 800-273-8901

 The NJ Department of Education has made the Reimbursement Form available.

 The NJ State Board of Education promulgated on July 13, 2016, by Special Adoption, Regulations (N.J.A.C.
-6A:26) that require immediate testing for lead in the drinking water of all public school districts, charter schools, State-funded early childcare facilities, et al. Testing must be done within 1 year.
-These schools may be eligible to be reimbursed for the drinking water sampling and analysis conducted pursuant to these regulations after the effective date, 7/13/16, of these regs.
+6A:26) that require testing for lead in the drinking water of all public school districts, charter schools, State-funded early childcare facilities, et al. Testing must be done within 1 year.
+These schools may be eligible to be reimbursed for the drinking water sampling and analysis conducted after 1/1/16.

 The NJ DOE has a Testing for Lead in School Drinking Water webpage and a FAQ webpage